Wild Wild Love

 "Wild Wild Love" is a song by American rapper Pitbull featuring American-Canadian-English girl group G.R.L.
 The song was released February 25, 2014, and serves as the lead single off of Pitbull's eighth studio album Globalization.
 It was written by Pitbull, Ammar Malik, Dr. Luke, Max Martin, Alexander Castillo Vasquez, Michael Everett (co-composer), and Henry Walter, with the production handled by the latter five.
+The song reached the top 10 in the United Kingdom, Australia, and Norway.
+It is also last collaboration to date between the super-producers Max Martin and Dr. Luke; the duo had extensively been working together since 2004.

 Critical response

 Mike Wass of Idolator was complimentary of the song describing it as a "killer single".
 He did label Pitbull's lyrics "questionable" but are overlooked as he "injects enough humor into the song".
 Steve Adams of the Winnipeg Free Press gave the song a lukewarm review, giving it two and half stars.
 He wrote that, compared to "Timber", "Wild Wild Love" was not "nearly as gratingly awful, but it's not anything amazing either".
 Rolling Stones Joe Gross only commented that Pitbull "doesn't sound entirely sure who [G.R.L.] are".